 Are tuning pegs universal?

 No, tuning machines come in a variety of shapes, sizes, and types.
 It is important to choose tuners that can snugly fit into the headstock holes of your guitar.
-You need to choose the proper tuning machines for your guitar.
+You need to choose the proper tuning machines for your guitar, or the best locking tuners for your electric guitar.

 What are the tuning knobs on a guitar called?